Seeing how people park their cars in China will have you thinking America’s system is pretty old-fashioned

 And for those who seriously dislike parking, Hyundai Motor Group is working on an interesting solution.

-Earlier this year, the South Korean carmaker showcased its super-slim autonomous parking robots – and they performed a lot better than most people could.
+Earlier this year, the South Korean carmaker showcased its super-slim autonomous parking robots – and they performed a lot better than a lot of people could.

 The autonomous bots work a little bit like robotic valets, and can park cars and return them to their owners.